 Of course, launching your page is just the bare-bones first step to getting involved in the world of LinkedIn.
 If you really want your page to shine and to make the most of this networking-focused platform, read on for our pro tips to optimize your LinkedIn Company Page for maximum engagement and results.

 8 tips for creating a successful LinkedIn Company Page

-1. Update your profile image and banner
+1. Upload a great profile image and banner

-Your profile image is first thing people searching for your company on LinkedIn will see, so make a good impression.
+Your profile image is the first thing people searching for your company on LinkedIn will see, so make a good impression.
 Company Pages with profile pictures get six times more visitors than those without.

 The profile banner above your company logo offers a bit more room for creativity, as there are no hard-and-fast rules for using this space (other than some sizing requirements).

 Jewelry company Mejuri uses a collage of lifestyle and product shots for its profile banner and a clean-and-simple text logo for its profile image.

 2. Write a compelling “About Us” section and include relevant keywords